-III.A.
+IV.A.
 Estimating Equations

 We estimate a state panel data model that leverages variation across US states in the timing and severity of business cycles.
-Initially, we follow the existing literature, and use the state-year unemployment rate as our measure of local labor market conditions.
+Initially, we follow the existing literature, and use the state monthly unemployment rate as our measure of local labor market conditions.
 We estimate a variant of a difference-in-differences model that allows us to compare health outcomes among children living in a state that is experiencing a labor market contraction to those living in the same state when employment opportunities are better, while controlling for nationwide shocks.
 Specifically, we estimate:

-$$Y{ast} = \phi_s + \phi{at} + \beta U{st} + \pi X{st} + \varepsilon{ast}$$ (1)
+$$Y{ast} = \emptyset_s + \emptyset{at} + \beta U{st} + \pi X{st} + \varepsilon{ast}$$ (1)

-Where Y{ast} represents an average health outcome for children currently age a, living in state s, observed in year t; φ_s is a vector of state fixed-effects, which allows us to control for unobserved differences across states, and \emptyset{at} is a vector of age-year fixed effects.
+where Y{ast} represents an average health outcome for children currently age a, living in state s, observed in year t; \emptyset_s is a vector of state fixed-effects, which allows us to control for unobserved differences across states, and \emptyset{at} is a vector of age-year fixed effects.
 U{st} is the unemployment rate in state s in year t, and X{ist} is a vector of individual controls that includes the parents' marital status, child race, child gender, and mother's education.
-In some of our regressions we also include state specific linear time trends to control for unobserved variables correlated with health that trend linearly over time within states.
-In other specifications we include a number controls for state and time varying demographic factors that may be correlated with both labor market conditions and children's health, but are not necessarily trending linearly.
-Specifically, we control for state measures of the number of births in a year, fraction of the population in a given education group in a year (highschool dropout, high school, some college, and college educated), and the fraction of the population in a given race group in a year (white, black, other).
+In some of our regressions we also include state-specific linear trends to control for unobserved variables correlated with health that change linearly over time within states.
+In other specifications we include a number of controls for state and time varying demographic factors that may be correlated with both labor market conditions and children's health, but are not necessarily trending linearly.
+Specifically, we control for calendar month of interview, state average home prices, state measures of the number of births in a year, the fraction of the population in a given education group in a year (high school dropout, high school, some college, and college educated), and the fraction of the population in a given race group in a year (white, black, other).
 Our standard error estimates are clustered at the state level, to account for the fact that the error term may be correlated across time periods within each state.